MaddyTP/node-red-contrib-ezo/README.md

 msg = { command: 'R'};  // reads probe
 ```

-### Ouptuts
+### Ouptut

 Some commands such as 'Sleep', 'Factory', and 'I2C,n' do not provide a response so will not generate an output message.
 Most commands will generate a response containing the original command and a value, however some Ezo modules can generate multiple values in which the `msg.payload` will contain an array.
 If the output value can be parsed to a number it will be, otherwise it will be a string.
-Since v1.1.0 `msg.topic` is preserved through to output.
+Since v1.1.1 extra properties in input pass through to output.

 ```javascript
 msg = {